naboo-coding/PMSF/README.md

 # Polymorphic Malware Stage Framework (PMSF)

+> **DISCLAIMER:** This project is intended for educational and research purposes only.
+The author do not condone or support the use of this code for malicious or unauthorized activities.
+Use responsibly and in compliance with all applicable laws and regulations.

 > **A proof-of-concept Rust library for compile-time polymorphic malware stage selection using [rustmorphism](https://crates.io/crates/rustmorphism).**

 This library demonstrates how to use compile-time function polymorphism to generate unique malware binaries from a single codebase.
 Each build deterministically selects a different set of techniques for each malware stage (persistence, execution, C2, anti-analysis), making static signature-based detection much harder.